milesj/packemon/website/docs/features.md

   - Package or root contains a `typescript` dependency.
   - Package contains a `tsconfig.json`.
 - `@babel/preset-react`
-  - Package or root contains a `react` dependency.
+  - Package contains a `react` dependency.
+  - Enables the new [JSX transform][jsx] if the dependency range captures the minimum requirement.

 ### Plugins